vapor/docs/1.5/testing/modules.md

 ## **Step 2:** Update Tests Folder

+If you don't already have a `Tests` folder at the root of your project, add one.

 Make sure that your tests folder has a file called `LinuxMain.swift` and a folder called `AppLogicTests`.
 In your `AppLogicTests`, you can add your testing files like `UserTests.swift`.

 As always, make sure that you regenerate with `vapor xcode -y`